Fr\'echet Quantum Supergroups: Non-formal deformation of superspaces

-A supermanifold $M$ of dimension $m|n$ will be called trivial if there exists a supermanifold $M_o$ of dimension $m|0$ such that $M\simeq M_o\times\gR^{0|n}$.
-Note that $\gB M_o=\gB M$ and that $M_o$ is totally determined by $\gB M$.
-In particular, it can be shown (see \cite{Tuynman:2005}) that every Lie supergroup has a underlying structure of trivial supermanifold.
+The algebra $\caC^\infty(M)$ of smooth superfunctions on a supermanifold $M$ carries a structure of $\gZ_2$-graded Fr\'echet superalgebra for the pointwise product (see Lemma 2.18 of \cite{Bieliavsky:2010su}).
+A supermanifold $M$ of dimension $m|n$ is called trivial if there exists a supermanifold $M_0$ of dimension $m|0$ such that $M\simeq M_0\times\gR^{0|n}$.
+Note that $\gB M_0=\gB M$ and that $M_0$ is totally determined by $\gB M$.
+In particular, it can be showed (see \cite{Tuynman:2005}) that every Lie supergroup has an underlying structure of trivial supermanifold.

-\begin{example} The superspace $\gR^{m|n}$ has a structure of abelian supergroup.
+Note that the superspace $\gR^{m|n}$ has a structure of Abelian supergroup.
 Its law can be expressed as

-Another example is given by the Heisenberg supergroup $G$.
-As a supermanifold it is isomorphic to the flat superspace: $G\approx \gR^{m|n}\times\gR^{1|0}$, while its law is defined as